 Scroll down for more information

-Global mobility is seeing many more people leave the UK to work abroad and non-UK nationals coming to work in the UK.
-We advise on how this affects your tax position, staying compliant and minimising your tax bill.
+Global mobility means more people are leaving the UK to work abroad, while non-UK nationals are arriving to work here.
+Your tax residency (Ireland) plays a big part in how this affects your tax position.
+We’ll help you stay compliant and keep your tax bill under control.

 Contact Lynn Gracie